Click here to return to homepage

 • there is nullification or impairment of the benefits accruing to the European Communities under the GATT 1994.

-At the DSB meeting of 12 March 2001, Argentina stated its intention to implement the DSB‘›s recommendations and indicated that it would need a reasonable period of time to do so.
-On 14 May 2001, the EC requested that the reasonable period of time be determined through binding arbitration pursuant to Article 21.3(c).
+At the DSB meeting of 12 March 2001, Argentina stated its intention to implement the DSB‘s recommendations and indicated that it would need a reasonable period of time to do so.
+On 14 May 2001, the European Communities requested that the reasonable period of time be determined through binding arbitration pursuant to Article 21.3(c).
+On 17 May 2001 the parties, noting that the 90-day period from the date of the adoption of the DSB recommendations and rulings for the binding arbitration under Article 21.3(c) was about to expire, notified their agreement that the award of the arbitrator, made within the agreed time period, shall be deemed to be the award of the arbitrator for the purposes of Article 21.3(c) of the DSU in determining the reasonable period of time for Argentina to implement the recommendations and rulings of the DSB.
+The parties agreed to extend the deadline for arbitration allotted by Article 21.3(c) of the DSU, and requesting that this arbitration be completed no later than 90 days after the date of the appointment of the arbitrator.
 On 31 August 2001, the Arbitrator circulated its award whereby the reasonable period of time was fixed at 12 months and 12 days from 16 February 2001.
 This period was therefore to expire on 28 February 2002.

-In view of the concrete action undertaken by Argentina to comply with the DSB recommendations and rulings during the reasonable period of time in this dispute, and in light of the economic problems that Argentina is currently facing, the parties agreed on the following procedures: the parties would pursue their discussions on compliance by Argentina with the DSB recommendations and rulings; and the EC would retain the right to make a request for authorization to suspend concessions or other obligations under the DSU at any time after the expiry of the reasonable period of time, but only after completion of proceedings under Article 21.5 DSU.
-On 25 February 2002, the parties requested the DSB to circulate their agreement on procedures under Articles 21 and 22 of the DSU.
-On 8 March 2002, the parties notified the DSB of their agreement.
+On 25 February 2002, the parties notified the DSB of their Agreement on procedures under Articles 21 and 22 of the DSU.
+In view of the measures regarding customs procedures applicable to the export of bovine hides and to the regulations governing the system of IVA advance payments adopted by Argentina to comply with the DSB recommendations and rulings during the reasonable period of time in this dispute, and in light of the economic problems that Argentina is currently facing, the parties agreed on the following procedures: the parties would pursue their discussions on compliance by Argentina with the DSB recommendations and rulings; and the European Communities would retain the right to make a request for authorization to suspend concessions or other obligations under the DSU at any time after the expiry of the reasonable period of time, but only after completion of proceedings under Article 21.5 of the DSU.
+The procedural agreement of 25 February 2002 was discussed at the DSB meeting of 8 March 2002.
+In that meeting, the European Communities stated that the procedural agreement under consideration was a result of two factors.
+First, during the implementation period, which had ended on 28 February 2002, Argentina had taken major steps towards meeting its international obligations.
+Second, the exceptional seriousness of the economic crisis facing Argentina had prompted the European Communities to make this gesture towards the Member with whom it had close ties.
+The European Communities requested the DSB to take note of such agreement.